 As much as possible, you need to base your budget on what the actual numbers will be.

-The PTO officers should be taking a look at the budget a few times throughout the year to see where things stand, and making adjustments as needed.
+The PTO leaders should be taking a look at the budget a few times throughout the year to see where things stand, making adjustments as needed.

-For example, this year we rocked out fundraising at one school so we were able to bump up budgeted amount for staff appreciation and for the end of the year celebrations the school has planned.
+For example, this year we rocked out fundraising for one PTO so we were able to bump up budgeted amount for staff appreciation and for the end of the year celebrations the school has planned.

-But last year, our fundraising at another school absolutely tanked, so we had to make cuts across the board.
+But last year, our PTO’s fundraising at another school absolutely tanked, so we had to make cuts across the board to not end up with a negative bank balance.

 Just like your household budget, which ebbs and flows with the reality of bonuses from work or unexpected car repair bills, the PTO budget is a working estimate of the monetary ins and outs for your group.